MarketSquare/robotframework-tidy/docs/source/configuration/index.rst

 .. rubric:: Disablers

-You can disable formatting in Robot Framework statement or in span of lines using ``# robocop: off`` marker.
+You can disable formatting in Robot Framework statement or in span of lines using ``# robotidy: off`` marker.

 To skip the formatting for one statement: